-I Tried a Hair-Removing Leg Mask — Here’s How It Went
+I Tried an At-Home Hair-Removing Leg Mask— Here’s How It Went

 Nair launched two leg masks: Nair Leg Mask Brighten + Smooth with Charcoal and Nair Leg Mask Exfoliate + Smooth with Seaweed.
 Both boast 100% natural clay, plus their respective seaweed and charcoal additives.
-Equally intrigued by both, I decided on a whim to give the charcoal leg mask a try.
+Nail had sent me the masks to try for the purposes of potentially reviewing them, and I was equally intrigued by both, but decided on a whim to give the charcoal leg mask a try.

 I camped out in my bathroom and began applying the mask as directed — onto dry skin, leaving a thick layer of product to work its magic.
 The packaging advises leaving it on for five to ten minutes, but this wasn’t my first Nair rodeo; I knew my hair would require the maximum time allotted.
 I put on some music, grabbed my phone and proceeded to scroll through Instagram for the remainder of the time.